dataknut/savingSessions/README.md

 ## Integrated anlaysis

+> No longer updated after Twitter search API closed to free use

  * integrated [electricity demand and twitter analysis](dfsReport.html)

 ## Tweet analysis:

+> No longer updated after Twitter search API closed to free use

 No longer updated - see integrated [electricity demand and twitter analysis](dfsReport.html)